allicue/flying-coach/README.md

 ## Overview

 **Flying Coach** is a travel guide for users visiting places abroad with low cost activities available at their destination.
-Users can contribute ideas/options under each destination available.
+Users can contribute activities under each available destination.

 <br>